 One of the simplest ways to make a gift to Cooley Dickinson Hospital, Inc. is to designate CDHC to receive your assets at the end of your lifetime.
 You can specify all or a percentage of the assets you want each beneficiary to receive.
 Often, it's as easy as filling out a form.

 Beneficiary designations are an option for giving the following financial assets:

 Retirement Account assets

-An alternative to a charitable bequest is to designate Cooley Dickinson Health Care as the beneficiary of your retirement account assets.
+An alternative to a charitable bequest is to designate Cooley Dickinson Hospital, Inc. as the beneficiary of your retirement account assets.
 This gift is simple because there is no need to modify your will or living trust.
 All you need to do is complete a beneficiary designation form with your plan administrator.